core-wg/resource-directory/draft-ietf-core-resource-directory.md

 : rd :=
   : RD Function Set
     path (mandatory).
 This is the path of the RD Function Set, as obtained from discovery.
-An RD SHOULD use the value "rd" for this variable whenever possible.
+The value "rd" is recommended for this variable.

   ep :=
   : Endpoint name (mandatory).
 The endpoint name is an identifier